Skip to main content

 Consult Dr. Ash

 The best mental health apps are evidence-based, free, and developed by clinical research teams (often the VA or university programs).
-Tools like CBT-i Coach for insomnia and PTSD Coach for trauma support build real skills, especially when used alongside therapy or physician care.
+Tools like CBT-i Coach for insomnia and PTSD Coach for trauma support build real skills, particularly when used alongside therapy or physician care.

 TL;DR: The app store is flooded with wellness tools, but not all are created equal.
 At Fishtown Medicine, we recommend evidence-based digital tools that act as treatment companions.
 Whether you are working on sleep, anxiety, or nervous system regulation, the right app can bridge the gap between visits.